-The opposite, bad data, is what keeps CTOs, BI professionals, and developers up at night.
+The opposite, bad data, keeps CTOs, BI professionals, and developers up at night.
 Bad data is data that is suspect, missing, or flawed.
 It's also very dangerous.
 In fact, bad data can lead to misguided decision-making and lost profits.
 According to Gartner, poor data quality costs companies millions in revenues annually - dollars and cents proof of the importance of data transformation.

-However, as essential as data transformation is, only data engineers and data scientists tend to understand it.
+However, as essential as the data transformation process is, only data engineers and data scientists tend to understand it.
 Read on to learn more about data transformation, different types, and common challenges that come along with data transformation.

 What is Data Transformation?